X-Gamer-Guide/webdav-cracker/README.md

 A tool to get access to a WEBDAV server.
 This tool currently only uses brute force, but further steps are planned.

+## Disclaimer

+This tool is intended for understanding the workings of vulnerabilities and not for doing illegal activities

+*don't learn to hack, hack to learn*

 ## Linux

 ### Setup